League of American Bicyclists Bylaws

 Section 2 - Appointment: The Board Chair shall recommend to the Board, appointees to serve as chair and members of committees from among Directors, interested and qualified members, professional advisors, and friends of the Corporation with said appointments subject to confirmation by the majority vote of the Directors.

-Section 3 - Ex-Officio Members: The Board Chair and the President shall serve as ex-officio members on all committees.
+Section 3 - Ex-Officio Members: The Board Chair and the Executive Director shall serve as ex-officio members on all committees.